jennybc/appveyorWTF/README.md

 Step 1: Encryption + conditional decryption
 -------------------------------------------

 `appveyor.yml` is the config file for AppVeyor.
 This is where we'll provide instructions to decrypt the secure file when possible, i.e. for builds that are NOT associated with a pull request.
 I hate writing `appveyor.yml`, even more than I hate writing `.travis.yml`, because it is an unholy mix of straight up YAML, Windows CMD, and PowerShell.
+Luckily we can use `devtools::use_appveyor()` (brought to us by [r-appveyor](https://github.com/krlmlr/r-appveyor)) to get a basic `appveyor.yml` and refine it from there.

 ### Resources consulted: